hashgraph/hedera-block-node/server/docker/README.md

-This folder contains file that are used to start the services as docker containers.
+This folder contains file that are used to start the block node server as docker container.
 All docker workflows are defined with a corresponding gradle task.
 No script or file in this folder should be called 'by hand'.

 Gradle tasks are of group `docker`